microsoftgraph/microsoft-graph-docs/api-reference/beta/api/application-post-calls.md

 ##### Response

+> [!NOTE]
-> **Note:** The response object shown here might be shortened for readability.
+> The response object shown here might be shortened for readability.
 All the properties will be returned from an actual call.

 <!-- {
   "blockType": "response",